MPs criticise government over business lending schemes

-LONDON The UK government is failing to help businesses borrow the cash they need in order to grow, a panel of MPs said on Tuesday, criticising government schemes designed to boost lending as ad-hoc and untargeted.
+LONDON Britain is failing to help businesses borrow the cash they need in order to grow, a panel of MPs said on Tuesday, criticising government schemes designed to boost lending as ad-hoc and untargeted.

 In Britain, as in much of the rest of Europe, the small and medium-sized business sector is seen as a crucial component of economic recovery, helping to create growth and jobs while generating tax revenues to close the public deficit.

-However, lawmakers scrutinising the work of the British finance and business departments said the government's current approach to supplementing and stimulating bank lending to the sector was not working for many firms.
+However, MPs scrutinising the work of the British finance and business departments said the government's current approach to supplementing and stimulating bank lending to the sector was not working for many firms.

 "Despite government attempts to encourage lending to SMEs (small and medium-sized enterprises) many still struggle to access the finance they need," said Margaret Hodge, chair of a parliamentary committee on public spending.